 - Advised in vitro diagnostics manufacturer regarding its response to an FDA Form 483 inspection report related to violations of the quality system regulation.

-- Advised medical device manufacturers defending government investigations into their reporting of corrections and removals under 21 C.F.R.
+- Advised multiple medical device manufacturers defending government investigations into their compliance with the quality system regulation and reporting of corrections and removals under 21 C.F.R.
 Part 806.

 - Advised a dietary supplement firm regarding labeling requirements under the Dietary Supplement Health and Education Act (DSHEA).